vippsas/vipps-psp-api/vipps-psp-api.md

 existing integrations will be affected, other than the possibility to initialize and preform recurring payments.

-## Scopes
+## Scope

-As of now, there are is one possible way to perform a recurring payment: `psp_subscription`.
+As of now, there is one possible way to perform a recurring payment: `psp_subscription`.
 This is referred to as the `scope` of the recurring agreement.
 Only one `scope` can be used at a time, and it's not possible to change the scope of an agreement.